Symmetry of some noncommutative sphere algebras: Coactions on the Vaksman--Soibelman spheres

-In particular, the $7$-sphere of Vaksman and Soibelman does not admit a first-degree $*$-algebra coaction.
+In particular, the $7$-sphere of Vaksman and Soibelman does not admit a $*$-algebra coaction of first degree.
 We compare this with the quaternionic $7$-sphere in Section~\ref{sec:BL-reconsidered} below.
-But, since there is indeed a right coaction of $\sA(\rSU_q(2))$ on $\sO(\bS^7_q)$, we can already state an obvious consequence.
+But, since there is indeed such a right coaction of $\sA(\rSU_q(2))$ on $\sO(\bS^7_q)$, we come to the main result.